evonneng05/Customer-Segmentation-Analysis/README.md

 ## Problem Motivation
 * Supermarkets attract a diverse range of customers with differing preferences and needs.
 Effective advertising required a tailored approach towards targeting the needs and wants of each customer.
-* Our chosen problem statement: How can supermarkets leverage machine learning to identify customer segments based on customer attributes.
+* Our chosen problem statement: How can supermarkets leverage machine learning to identify customer segments based on customer attributes?
-* With many different Clustering algorithms available, we wanted to identify the most optimal model that can segment the supermarket's customers.
+* With many different Clustering algorithms available, how can we identify the most optimal model that can segment the supermarket's customers?

 ## Approach Taken
 1. Exploratory Data Analysis was performed to identify required preprocessing steps.